Why SBI Encourages You to Use E-Statements

 - Log in using your credit card number.

-- Set your 6-digit MPIN OR Fingerprint or Face unlock for login.
+- Set your 6-digit MPIN, fingerprint, or Face unlock for login.

 - Navigate to the Dashboard > Services > scroll down and select E-Statement Subscription.